madhur/madhur.github.com/_posts/2020-03-07-import-certificate-java.markdown

 <script src="https://gist.github.com/madhur/bbda66fe8f244a8aef22102f1bd05edd.js"></script>

 Though, the above solution works for development servers, this is not a recommended solution for production servers.
-A situation should not arise where you have to import the un-siged certificate into production environment, but even if it arises, its better to go with orchestration solution either using [Ansible](https://www.ansible.com/) or [Chef](https://www.chef.io/)
+A situation should not arise where you have to import the un-signed certificate into production environment, but even if it arises, its better to go with orchestration solution either using [Ansible](https://www.ansible.com/) or [Chef](https://www.chef.io/)

 In my case, the below simple ansible playbook does the job for us: